Paddle an Outrigger CanoeKaua‘i

 On the islands, outrigger canoe paddling is more than an enormously popular sport—it’s a culturally significant link to the extraordinary seafaring traditions of Hawai‘i’s first people, who came to the islands aboard double-hulled sailing canoes that they paddled across some 2,000 miles of uncharted ocean using only the stars and flight patterns of birds to guide them.
 In fact, they found the islands more than 1,000 years before European explorers arrived in 1778.

-Today, outrigger canoe paddling is designated as the state’s official team sport, and races draw hundreds of paddlers from clubs throughout the islands.
-Typically, a six-person team powers an outrigger, though single-and double-person canoes also are used.
+Today, outrigger canoe paddling is designated as the state’s official team sport, and races draw hundreds of paddlers from clubs throughout the Hawaiian Islands.
+Typically, a six-person team powers an outrigger, though single- and double-person canoes also are used.

 The distinguishing feature of an outrigger canoe is the ama, which is a float or pontoon that adds stability in rough open water.